Public mourns Princess Diana on 20th anniversary of death

 LONDON (AP) – Kathy Martin joined the stream of visitors laying tributes to Princess Diana outside the gates of Kensington Palace on Thursday, just as she did 20 years ago.

 The 55-year-old Diana devotee vividly remembers Aug.
 31, 1997.
 She was wakened by an early morning phone call from family in Australia telling her the princess had died in a Paris car accident, then raced to the palace with her daughter and was among the first to leave a floral tribute.
 Throngs of people began arriving 10 minutes later, adding cards, teddy bears and mountains of flowers.
+In any other situation someone could use a Houston car accident attorney to help them with this crash, but even with the potential recompense of money, it would never replace the ones lost.

 Martin returns to Kensington Palace, where Diana once lived, every year on the anniversary of her death, on Christmas and on the princess’ birthday.
 On Thursday, she brought picture collages, poems and a Victorian spongecake decorated with Diana’s picture, which she shared with other royal fans.